Cell 1

 Jupyter notebooks

 You can use the Modal client library in notebook environments like Jupyter!
 Just import modal and use as normal.
-However, there are some limitations when using Modal within notebooks.
+You will likely need to use app.run to create an ephemeral app to run your functions:

 Known issues